UNamurCSFaculty/B2Scala/README.md

 ## Requirements

 Running the sbt projects requires to have installed scala and its tool sbt.
-We have used scala version 2.12 and sbt version 1.3.
+We have used scala version 2.12, sbt version 1.3 and java version 1.8.
 However the code does not use very specific features and should run on later versions.
+To that end, the versions should be changed in the ``build.sbt`` file and ``build.properties`` file located in the subdirectory ``project``.

-## Article
+## Tutorial

 A companion article *the_b2scala_tool.pf* describing the tool is included in this repository.
+Moreover the interested reader can find the modelling of a restaurant application in the tutorial sub-directory in this repository.
+It includes a *tutorial.pdf* file explaining how to code and deploy the code together with a scala file ``altar.scala`` containing the code.

 ## Docker container

-To be provided
+A docker container can be found in the ``DockerContainer`` of this repository.

 ## Contact